-- edTPA - class profile, lesson plans and materials, teaching videos, student work samples, and commentaries on planning, instruction, and assessment
+edTPA - class profile, lesson plans and materials, teaching videos, student work samples, and commentaries on planning, instruction, and assessment

 - Student teaching essay - a reflective essay on your student teaching experience (required topics are in the student teaching syllabus)

 - Student teaching final evaluations - the final evaluations from your cooperating teacher and university supervisor

 For the edTPA, you will choose a learning segment of 3-5 lessons in one class; gather lesson plans, materials, and student work samples; record your teaching; and submit these documents and video clips along with written commentaries on planning, instruction, and assessment.
 Instructions and prompts for the commentaries can be found in the edTPA handbook for your subject area.
 Directions and resources are provided in the student teaching seminar and on the edTPA Moodle site.

 Your Final Teaching Portfolio (including edTPA) must be placed in your Teacher Certification e-folder and officially approved by the certifying officer before you can be certified for licensure.
-If it is not approved, you will be asked to revise and resubmit it.
+If your portfolio is not approved, you will be asked to revise and resubmit it.
 Once your portfolio has been approved, you should check with the department for any remaining requirements (coursework, etc.) or steps (TB test, background check, license application) needed to obtain a teaching license.

 If your Final Teaching Portfolio has not been approved by August 31, you will need to complete an additional 9 weeks of student teaching to be eligible for certification for licensure.